Thailand–Vietnam relations

-Thailand and Vietnam were major historical rivals in Mainland Southeast Asia and still have an intense rivalry with each other.
-However, they have since maintained peaceful bilateral relations, especially as since Vietnam integrated with the international community beginning in 1986.
-Thailand has an embassy in Hanoi and Vietnam has an embassy in Bangkok.
+Historically, Thailand and Vietnam were major rivals in mainland Southeast Asia.
+Although both countries still have a rivalry with each other, they have maintained peaceful bilateral relations since Vietnam integrated with the international community beginning in 1986.
+Thailand has an embassy in Vietnam's capital Hanoi and Vietnam has an embassy in Thailand's capital Bangkok.
 Both countries are members of ASEAN.

 History

 The first real contact between Siam (today called Thailand) and Vietnam was recorded in the 16th century.
+The earliest recorded war occurred in 1313 when the Kingdom of Sukhothai attacked the Kingdom of Champa, which was a vassal state of kingdom of Đại Việt under the Trần dynasty.